TNHAA Member FAQ

 Legality & Product Compliance

-A: Flower and smokeable products are permitted under HB1376 if they do not exceed 0.3% total THC, calculated as Delta-9 THC plus 87.7% of THCa content.
+A: Flower and smokeable products, including THCa vapes are effectively banned.
+These products are permitted under HB1376 only if they do not exceed 0.3% total THC, calculated as Delta-9 THC plus 87.7% of THCa content.
 THCa-rich flower will effectively be banned.
 All flower sold at retail must also be pre-packaged and labeled in compliance with HDCP rules, and may not be sold in loose bulk or by weight.

-• Q: Does the new law (that goes into effect Jan.
-1, 2026) require your store to be 21+ to enter?
+Q: Does the new law require your store to be 21+ to enter?
 What is the penalty for not doing so?

 A: Yes (unless the store is a licensed liquor retailer under TCA §57-3-204 or holds a license for "on-premises consumption" under TCA §57-4-102 or §57-4-201).
 It’s a Class A misdemeanor to violate this part of the law.
 Citation here: T.C.A. §§57-7-104(b)(1) & 104(e)

-• Q: Is D8 gonna be considered synthetic?
+Q: Is D8 going to be considered synthetic?
 The current law tries to distinguish between ‘synthetic’ and ‘natural’ D8—how do they plan on deciphering between the two?

 A: Under HB1376, Delta-8 is not considered synthetic if it is derived from hemp or hemp plant parts.
 This includes conversion from hemp-derived CBD.
 As long as the final product meets THC limits and labeling requirements, it is legal under the statute.
 The term 'synthetic' in HB1376 is more limited than in industry usage, which often mislabels isomerized cannabinoids as synthetic.